 Your DTI is important because it compares your outstanding debts against your income, which helps lenders determine how much mortgage you can afford.
 A benefit of shopping for a mortgage is that you'll find that each lender may calculate DTI a little differently, and each lender has different requirements for DTI limits for each mortgage product.

 To get an idea of your DTI, use an online calculator, such as the one by Zillow.
-As a rule of thumb, Experian notes that most lenders look for a DTI that's 36 percent or lower.
+As a rule of thumb, most lenders look for a DTI that's 36 percent or lower.
 For some loans, however, borrowers with high credit scores and acceptable assets may be approved for a mortgage with a DTI of 50 percent.

 Shopping Can Minimize Mortgage Costs